Mediation And Collaborative Law Can Resolve Disputes Amicably

-Mediation is an informal, non-adversarial practice that allows a neutral third party to work with aggrieved parties to foster an agreeable solution for both sides.
-A mediator facilitates dispute resolution by encouraging the parties, but does not dictate a final judgment to which parties must adhere.
+Mediation is an informal, nonadversarial practice that allows a neutral third party to work with aggrieved parties to foster an agreeable solution for both sides.
+A mediator facilitates dispute resolution by encouraging the parties but does not dictate a final judgment to which the parties must adhere.
 Mediation is a process, and the objective is to help parties reach an acceptable agreement of their own designation.

 Because a mediator works to affect a resolution for both sides, a mediator cannot represent either party in any court proceedings related to the issue.
 The process and all discussions entered in the pursuit of resolution are completely confidential.

 Mediation offers numerous advantages to parties seeking an alternative to the court process.
-These advantages include:
+These advantages include the following:

 - Because mediation is self-determined, it allows the parties to have substantial control over all aspects of a resolution.

 - Parties can tailor their own solutions to suit the particularities of individual needs rather than allowing a judge or jury to determine the fate of a dispute.